theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-11-how-to-enjoy-your-fresh-oregon-dungeness-crab.md

 </p>

 <p style="padding-left: 30px;">
 <strong>Fishermen’s Wharf</strong><br /> Floating market located just off “D” Dock in the Charleston boat basin.
 Pick your own Dungeness Crab from their live tank or one of their pre-cooked iced crab – done daily.
-They will cook and clean your catch.
-63534 Kingfisher S-1 Charleston, OR 97420 541-888-8862 <a href="http://www.fishermenswharforegon.com/" target="_blank">www.fishermenswharforegon.com</a>
+They will cook and clean your catch.&nbsp;&nbsp; 63534 Kingfisher S-1 Charleston, OR 97420 541-888-8862 <a href="http://www.fishermenswharforegon.com/" target="_blank">www.fishermenswharforegon.com</a>
 </p>

-Keep your cooked crab refrigerated until ready to eat and follow these easy steps we found on the <a href="http://oregondungeness.org/consumer-info/cleaning-instructions/" target="_blank">Oregon Dungeness Crab Commission’s website</a>.
-Watch the below video for more tips.
+Keep your cooked crab refrigerated until ready to eat and follow these easy steps we found on the <a href="http://oregondungeness.org/consumer-info/cleaning-instructions/" target="_blank">Oregon Dungeness Crab Commission’s website</a>.&nbsp; Watch the below video for more tips.

 * To remove the back, hold base of crab with one hand, place thumb under shell at mid-point, and pull off the shell.
 * The leaf-like gills are now exposed.
 Gently scrape them away with thumb or spoon edge.